-The health experts at Urgent Care Extra have come up with a handful of queries to ask your doctor at a physical.
+The health experts at Banner Urgent Care have come up with a handful of queries to ask your doctor at a physical.
 Ready?
 Here we go.

 - Are there any cancer-screening exams I should schedule?
 Depending on your age and gender, there are some tests and exams to identify potential cancer hotspots.
 For instance, most men are encouraged to have a prostate exam by age 50.
 Double-check with your doctor to make sure.